 - Submission: All applications must be submitted through the dedicated submission portal: application.helmholtz.ai

-- Deadline: The deadline for applications will be 1 December 2021 (end of day, CET).
+- Deadline: The deadline for applications was 1 December 2021 (end of day, CET)

 - Review: After a swift external review process, we aim for funding decisions by the end of Q1 2022.